myrma/ESP-Assistant/README.md

 **UPDATE Version 3**

-This the latest version.
-It is nearly the same as version 2 but this one makes it possible to have a continues conversation.
+This is nearly the same as version 2 but this one makes it possible to have a continues conversation.

+**UPDATE Version 4**

+Latest versin which make use of the esp-idf framework.

 **Hardware needed**
 - CPU: ESP32-S3 N16R8